Five Common Accessibility Mistakes Made During the Design Process

 Five Common Accessibility Mistakes In the Design ProcessImproperly Designed Ramps

-Providing an alternative to stairs for people who have mobility impairments, ramps are essential to accessible design.
+Ramps are essential to accessible design and provide an alternative to stairs for people with mobility impairments.
 It’s critical that ramps are properly designed and meet the accessibility requirements for slope, width, top and bottom landings, changes in direction, and surface texture.
-“The most common mistakes I see are ramps that are too steep or too narrow,” explains Heather.
+“The most common mistakes I see are ramps that are too steep or too narrow,” explains Jason.
 “Another mistake I see a lot of is not providing intermittent landings on long ramps.
-It is often difficult for people using wheelchairs or walkers to navigate long steep ramps so providing a flat landing for a brief rest is helpful.”
+It is often difficult for people using wheelchairs or walkers to navigate long steep ramps, so providing a flat landing for a brief rest is helpful.”

-To find out if your project complies with accessibility regulations, contact TERPconsulting’s lead accessibility consultant Heather Younghusband, CASp, RAS.
+To find out if your project complies with accessibility regulations, contact TERPconsulting accessibility consultant Jason Beck.

 Legal Disclaimer: All information contained in this article is made available for informational purposes only and should not be construed as professional, engineering, financial, real estate, tax, or any other advice and reflect only the personal opinions of the author of the article.
 The use of any information in this article for any purpose will be at the reader’s sole risk and without liability to TERPconsulting or the author of the article.
 TERPconsulting does not represent or warrant that the information contained in this article is accurate as of any particular date and notes that rules, regulations, codes, and procedures are constantly changing and evolving.
 TERPconsulting undertakes no obligation to confirm the accuracy or completeness of this information as of any particular date and additionally makes no representation that this information will be up to date as of the date you are reading it.
 You acknowledge and agree that there is no substitute for consultation with a licensed professional in your jurisdiction that can take into consideration all relevant facts and circumstances for your specific needs and understand that no professional-client relationship exists between you and TERPconsulting without signing all of our onboarding materials and agreements.
 All regulatory and governing bodies having jurisdiction over a particular matter should be consulted prior to undertaking any activities and to ensure that all applicable and up-to-date rules, regulations, codes, and procedures are being followed.